CameronTrumpy/TFODVanilla/README.md

 <br/>

-**Step 4.** Install dependencies and add virtual environment to the Python Kernel, along with jupyter for jupyter notebooks
+**Step 4.** Install dependencies and add virtual environment to the Python Kernel, along with jupyter for jupyter notebooks.

 <pre>
 python -m pip install --upgrade pip